razerofficial/CChromaEditor/README.md

 <a name="PluginMirrorHorizontally"></a>
 **PluginMirrorHorizontally**

 Flips the color grid horizontally for all `Chroma` animation frames.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.

 ```C++
 // DLL Interface